microsoft/project-rome/Project Rome for iOS (preview release)/reference documentation/CDRemoteLauncherOptions.md

 # class `CDRemoteLauncherOptions`

 ```
-class CDRemoteLauncherOptions
-  : public NSObject
+@interface CDRemoteLauncherOptions : NSObject
 ```

-A class to represent options for [RemoteLauncher]().
+A class to represent options for the remote launch feature.

 ## Summary